jhayann/inventorySystem/README.md

  Automatic Order
  Critical & expired items Notifier
  tip:
-you can double click on the datagrid to view details on medicines
+you can double click on the datagrid to view details on medicines, in POS: shorcuts

+F1 - new transaction

+F2 - remove item( select first)

+F3 - tender cash

+tab - navigate

+insert - enter quantiy